tstojecki/AkkaStreamsSample/README.md

 Akka streams service with reactjs client

 ## Install rabbitmq
-Change from localhost (with default port) if rabbitmq is not running on a different machine/port
+Change from localhost (with default port) if rabbitmq is running on a different machine/port

 ## Build reactjs client
 npm install